ruchirlives/OSC_Client/README.md

 ## Installation
 Install JUCE

 Download this code

-Run the .juce file using ProJuicer to get JUCE dependencies and create .sln Open in .sln Visual Studio and compile .dll
+Run the .juce file using ProJuicer to get JUCE dependencies and create .sln

+Open .sln Visual Studio and compile .dll

 Move .dll into your VST3 folder and use VST3 plugin